andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 In fact, you can even imagine that `OpaqueNet i o` as being just a recursive *Either* over `'[]`, `'[1]`, `'[1,2]`, etc.[^1]

-And remember that the basic way of handling an `Either` and figuring out what the type of the value is inside is through *pattern matching* on it.
+Remember that the basic way of handling an `Either` and figuring out what the type of the value is inside is through *pattern matching* on it.
 You can’t know if an `Either Int Bool` contains an `Int` or `Bool` until you pattern match.
 But, once you do, all is revealed, and GHC lets you take advantage of knowing the type.

 For `OpaqueNet i o`, it’s the same!
 You don’t know the actual type of the `Network i hs o` it contains until you *pattern match* on the network!
 Once you